steveazzolin/beyond-topo-segnns/README.md

 # Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective

-Official supplemental material containing the sourcecode for the ICML2025 submission *Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective*.
+Official supplemental material containing the sourcecode for the ICML2025 paper [Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective](https://openreview.net/pdf?id=mkqcUWBykZ).

 This codebase is build on top of the one provided by [GOOD](https://github.com/divelab/GOOD).

-The structure is as follows.

 ## Model Implementations

-Modle implementations can be found here `GOOD\networks\models`.
+Models implementation can be found here `GOOD\networks\models`.
-Basic implementations of classifiers, shared modules, and Logic Explained Networks (referred to as *ConceptClassifier* in the sourcecode) are available in `GOOD\networks\models\Classifiers.py`.
+Basic implementations of classifiers, shared modules, and Logic Explained Networks (referred to as *ConceptClassifier* in the source code) are available in `GOOD\networks\models\Classifiers.py`.

 ## Training Details